ishaikhfaiz/rcoe22-sem7-group14/README.md

 Apart from this, This Website will also help users to get the best deals on the selected locations, making this possible using Web Scraping.

 ### Project Members
-1. SHAIKH FAIZ SALIM SHAMIM  [ Team Leader ]
+1. SHAIKH FAIZ SALIM  [ Team Leader ]
 2. QUADRI SHIRAZ HUMAIR
 3. KHAN MOHD ANAS MAKSOOD ALAM
 4. YADAV RAHUL OMPRAKASH